** For information on getting started with the Dribl app please look here. **

 What happens if a referee does not turn up to referee my match?

-• If an official referee does not arrive to referee your match, both parties must agree on a person to referee the match
+• If an official referee does not arrive to referee your match:

 • That person should referee the entire match